• There are no suggestions because the search field is empty.

 • Mindfulness requires us to take a step back from our emotions and put our situation into context.
 We must practice shifting our perspective and identifying meaning from our personal experiences.
 In turn, this helps us better relate to others.

-In order to do this, we need to avoid "over-identifying" with our thoughts and practice a concept known in acceptance and commitment therapy as cognitive defusion: separating ourselves and our identities from our unhelpful or unwanted thoughts.
+To accomplish a habit of mindfulness, we need to avoid "over-identifying" with our thoughts and practice a concept known in acceptance and commitment therapy as cognitive defusion: separating ourselves and our identities from our unhelpful or unwanted thoughts.

 By learning to replace negative self-talk with encouraging self-talk and mindful self-compassion, you're strengthening the skills you need to cope with life's disappointments.
-Your inner peace and well-being gained by this practice will empower you to bring more understanding to your relationships.
+You'll also be firing the inner critic and enlisting the more loving part of yourself.

 3. Look Inside Yourself to Figure Out What Motivates You.

-Intrinsic motivation gives us the strength and energy we need to keep working on our quest toward self-improvement.
-Intrinsic motivators, such as pride or joy, reinforce our emotional intelligence more effectively than extrinsic motivators, such as tangible rewards.
+Intrinsic motivators, such as pride or joy, reinforce our emotional intelligence more effectively than extrinsic motivators, such as tangible rewards like a bonus at work.

-To improve your EQ, you need to understand the reason why you value emotional intelligence.
-We need to understand our "why" in order to continue to stay motivated to improve our emotional intelligence.
-Focusing on our intrinsic motivations is what makes the difference between creating a lifelong habit instead of another abandoned New Year's resolution.
+We need to understand our "why" to continue to stay motivated to improve our emotional intelligence.
+Focusing on our intrinsic motivations is what makes the difference between creating a lifelong habit instead of another abandoned promise to ourselves.

 So instead of saying, "I want to improve my EQ," go more in-depth and answer the following questions: